-A Leap Card is a reusable plastic smart card that can be used instead of paper tickets to pay-as-yougo for transport in Dublin.
+A Leap Card is a reusable plastic smart card that can be used instead of paper tickets to pay-as-you- go for transport in Dublin.
 You can buy a standard Leap Card for €5.
 Leap Cards can be topped up at any LUAS or train station or from any shop in Dublin with the Leap Card symbol and can be used on Dublin Bus, DART, LUAS, and Commuter Rail services.
 Remember to tag-on and tag-off!

 If you are a student, the Student Travelcard provides discounts on rail, bus, and LUAS services in Dublin and throughout Ireland, as well as student discounts in many shops, restaurants, and attractions.
-The Student Travelcard can also be used as a Leap card.
-You can buy a Travelcard by post (≤ 12.00) or from the Student Union in House 6, Front Square (≤ 15.00).
-The Student Travelcard is valid for one year.
-It is also possible to put money on a Student Travelcard and use it to pay for travel on public transport in Dublin.
-More details are available at www.studenttravelcard.ie and www.leapcard.ie.
+The Student travel card (www.studentleapcard.ie) can be purchased online and delivered by post (€12) or can be bought from the Students Union in House 6, Front Square (€15.00).
+It remains valid for one year.
+It is also possible to put money on a student leap card and use it to pay for travel on public transport in Dublin.